 Not a sleep positioner, a sleep nest.

 A sleep nest is an ergonomically shaped mattress , allowing baby to lie in a fetal-like position but still on their back.
-It was the one thing that got my newborn consistenly sleeping her bassinet – I simply placed it inside the bassinet.
+It was the one thing that worked consistently when getting my newborn to sleep in her bassinet instead of my arms.
+I simply placed it inside the bassinet or crib.

-(It’s also extremely portable and great for train and plain journeys when you’re desperate to put baby down and there’s no where safe from falling other than a grubby floor).
+(It’s also extremely portable and great for train and plane journeys when you’re desperate to put baby down and there’s nowhere safe and without risk of falling, other than a grubby floor).

 Ok, so lots of simple bassinets swing, but normally stop when you stop pushing them.
 Time to look upwards to the Bugatti of a bassinet: The Snoo.